Foreign Exchange Management Act: Description

 Unlike other laws where everything is permitted unless specifically prohibited, under the Foreign Exchange Regulation Act (FERA) of 1973 (predecessor to FEMA) everything was prohibited unless specifically permitted.
 Hence the tenor and tone of the Act was very drastic.
 It required imprisonment even for minor offences.
-Under FERA, a person was presumed guilty unless he proved himself innocent, whereas under other laws a person is presumed innocent unless he is proven guilty.
+Under FERA, a person was presumed guilty unless he proved himself innocent, whereas under other laws a person is presumed innocent until he is proven guilty.

 FEMA is a regulatory mechanism that enables the Reserve Bank of India to pass regulations and the Central Government to pass rules relating to foreign exchange in tune with the Foreign Trade policy of India.

 History

 Foreign Exchange Regulation Act

 The Foreign Exchange Regulation Act (FERA) was legislation passed in India in 1973 that imposed strict regulations on certain kinds of payments, the dealings in foreign exchange (forex) and securities and the transactions which had an indirect impact on the foreign exchange and the import and export of currency.
 The bill was formulated with the aim of regulating payments and foreign exchange.

 FERA came into force with effect from January 1, 1974.

 FERA was introduced at a time when foreign exchange (Forex) reserves of the country were low, Forex being a scarce commodity.
 FERA therefore proceeded on the presumption that all foreign exchange earned by Indian residents rightfully belonged to the Government of India and had to be collected and surrendered to the Reserve Bank of India (RBI).
 FERA primarily prohibited all transactions not permitted by RBI.

 Coca-Cola was India's leading soft drink until 1977 when it left India after a new government ordered the company to dilute its stake in its Indian unit as required by the Foreign Exchange Regulation Act (FERA).
 In 1993, the company (along with PepsiCo) returned after the introduction of India's Liberalization policy.